pradeepsen99/UIUC-Transit/README.md

 git clone https://github.com/pradeepsen99/mtd-bus-app-iOS.git
 open ./mtd-bus-app-iOS.xcworkspace
 ```
-And after that open the file from XCode and you can run it via Simulator or from your iPhone
+And after that click the run button and set the build to either the Simulator or your very own iPhone!

 ## Built With